neha-kay/Kiko-plus/_posts/2014-03-03-getting-the-first-date-isnt-the-hardest-part.md

 ---
 layout: post
-title: Getting the first date isn't the hardest part. . .
+title: "Getting the first date isn't the hardest part. . . "
 description: "Getting the first date isn't the hardest part; it's finding a reason to continue meeting up that is."
 date: 2014-03-03
 tags: [relationships]